Particular/docs.particular.net/nservicebus/recoverability/exception-caveats.md

 ## `AccessViolationException`

-If an [`AccessViolationException`](https://docs.microsoft.com/en-us/dotnet/api/system.accessviolationexception) is thrown, the endpoint is likely to terminate.
+If an [`AccessViolationException`](https://docs.microsoft.com/en-us/dotnet/api/system.accessviolationexception) is thrown, the endpoint will likely terminate.
 This is because an `AccessViolationException` thrown by the common language runtime cannot be caught by a `try...catch` block.

 While this problem can be mitigated by using [`HandleProcessCorruptedStateExceptionsAttribute`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.exceptionservices.handleprocesscorruptedstateexceptionsattribute), Microsoft explicitly recommends not to do this.

 > Corrupted process state exceptions are exceptions that indicate that the state of a process has been corrupted.

-For more information see [_Handling Corrupted State Exceptions_](https://msdn.microsoft.com/en-us/magazine/dd419661.aspx#id0070035).
+For more information, see [_Handling Corrupted State Exceptions_](https://msdn.microsoft.com/en-us/magazine/dd419661.aspx#id0070035).

 ## `StackOverflowException`